I don't wish to be PM - Rees-Mogg

 He did not believe Theresa May should walk away from Brexit negotiations, he added, but should instead threaten not to pay the £40bn "divorce bill" agreed with the EU in December.

 "We should say quite clearly, if we don't get the trade deal we want, you don't get the money'.
-That's a very strong negotiating position." he told Andrew Marr.
+That's a very strong negotiating position," he told Andrew Marr.

 He denied trying to "menace" the prime minister by telling her what to do, saying he was "very respectful" of her position, adding that she was the "most impressive and dutiful leader that this country has ever had".